reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 First, let's recap the difference between event handlers and Effects.

-Imagine you're implementing a chat room component.
+Imagine you're implementing a chat room Component.
 Your requirements look like this:

 1. Your Component should automatically connect to the selected chat room.
 1. When you click the "Send" button, it should send a message to the chat.